destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - Implement routing for a few pages
 - Pass and use params through the url (eg. users/:userId)
-- Redirect programmatically using history object (from React Router)
+- Redirect programmatically using "navigate" from React Router

 ---